seashell/drago/README.md

 - Commit your changes (git commit -m 'Add some feature')
 - Push to the branch (git push origin my-new-feature)
 - Create new pull request

-## Roadmap
-- [x] Website
-- [ ] Code coverage
-- [x] Backend API for issuing volatile tokens
-- [ ] Integration with Hashicorp Vault
-- [ ] Integration with userspace WireGuard implementations such as `cloudflare/boringtun`
-- [ ] Integration with firewall tools for more sophisticated networking rules
-- [ ] Auto-join and auto-meshing modes
-- [x] Automatic IP assignment
-- [ ] Automatic discovery

 ## License
 Drago is released under the Apache 2.0 license.
 See LICENSE.txt